 The union of shop, distribution and allied workers (Usdaw) with help from MP Mary Creagh is stepping up its campaign for recognition at online retailer Boohoo after it refused to meet for talks on ethical trading standards.

-An inquiry held last year by the Commons Environmental Audit Committee, led by Labour MP Mary Creagh, called for a change in the law to incentivise fashion retailers to operate sustainably and punish those that do not.
+An inquiry last year by the environmental audit committee led by Creagh called for a change in the law to incentivise fashion retailers to operate sustainably and punish those that do not.

 In a letter to Boohoo co-founder Carol Kane Creagh said: I am writing to you following media reports that Usdaw continue to experience difficulties in establishing trade union recognition discussions with Boohoo.

 Please sign in now if you have a subscription or are already registered with us.

 Retail-Week.com provides premium, in-depth intelligence that helps retailers judge risks, spot opportunities and identify what they need to do to win in the digital economy.

 Register today for a taste of our high-quality intelligence and enjoy:

 Please note, if you have recently purchased a subscription, it may take a few minutes before your account is updated.